shivathapaa/GUI-for-Music-Manager/README.md

 ## Acknowledgments

-- Special thanks to [TinyTag](https://pypi.org/project/tinytag/) for their library.
+- Special thanks to [TinyTag](https://pypi.org/project/tinytag/) and [cx-Freeze](https://pypi.org/project/cx-Freeze/) for their library.

-## Usage Instructions / Known Bugs
+## Usage Instructions/Notes

-- There are no known bugs to date.
-- This application has been tested with extreme cases to extend for reliability check.
+- This application has been tested with extreme cases to extend, for checking its reliability.
-- It has been tested with hundreds of music files.
+- It has been tested with thousands of similar and dissimilar music files.
 (Gives 100% accuracy.
 No doubt!)
-- In spite of the best performance, I still recommend you to back up your files before using the application.
-- You should be responsible for your own files.
+  > In spite of the best performance, I still recommend you to ensure that you have a backup copy of your music files before using the application.<br>You should be responsible for your own files.
 - If you notice any problem, please raise an [issue](https://github.com/shivathapaa/GUI-for-Music-Manager/issues).

 ## Future Updates